 This application must be on an approved application form, or follow the format of the approved form.
-Grants are awarded two times during a calendar year — May and November.
-SDDA Resource Conservation and Forestry Division must receive the applications no later than April 1 for the May awards, or October 1 for the November awards.
+Grants are awarded two times during a calendar year — Spring and Fall.
+SDDA Resource Conservation and Forestry Division must receive the applications no later than March 1 for the Spring awards, or October 1 for the Fall awards.

 The following projects have received funding under this grant program.
 However, this is not a complete list of past or currently funded projects, nor is it intended to stifle the creativity of natural resource managers in identifying alternative measures to protect the states' natural resources.

 - Windbreak tree planting establishment and renovations including windbreaks for wildlife habitat, field erosion control and farmstead and livestock protection.

 - Water development to provide for livestock water needs away from the riparian area to promote healthy regeneration of those areas for erosion control benefits.

 - Rangeland/Pastureland improvement projects including seeding, cross fencing and rotational grazing, etc.